EPCCed/2026-07-27-Fortran-inter/episodes/06-type-extension-polypmorphism.md

 ```

 Dynamic type will also be relevant when procedures are considered:
-polymorhic dummy arguments take on the dynamic type of the associated
+polymorphic dummy arguments take on the dynamic type of the associated
 actual argument.